keptn/lifecycle-toolkit/docs/content/en/docs/concepts/workloads/_index.md

 the pre- and post deployment checks of a workload.
-In its state, it keeps track of the current status of all checks, as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine that a node meets the criteria required to allow a pod to be bind to a node.
+In its state, it keeps track of the current status of all checks, as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine whether the deployment should proceed and whether the pod should be bound to a node or stay pending. that a node meets the criteria required to allow a pod to be bind to a node.
 `KeptnWorkload` nstances have a reference